 Many employers know that there are tax credits available for hiring certain types of employees.
 But they may not realize the level of value these incentives can bring to their company.
 What is WOTC screening?
 How much can it really impact a business?
 Is it worth the effort to participate?

 Since 1996, the federal government has used the Work Opportunity Tax Credit program to reduce the federal tax liability of employers who hire individuals from groups that often face obstacles to employment.
-The WOTC is intended to:
+The government intends for the WOTC to:

 - Provide veterans an easier transition back into the workforce after serving in the armed forces or help them find work after experiencing a service-related disability.

 - Help families living at or near the poverty line become more self-sufficient and less reliant on government aid programs such as TANF or SNAP.

 - Give at-risk youth in distressed communities a chance for a better future with a good job.

 - Assist people who have previously been convicted of felonies so they don’t go back to a life of crime.

 How Big Are these Incentives?

 Tax credits are available for both part-time and full-time new hires and are calculated based on a percentage of the wages earned and hours worked.
 As of 2016, the maximum tax credit per new hire was $9,600.
 This highest level of incentive would apply to hiring a disabled veteran who had been out of work for at least six months out of the one year period prior to the date of hire.